Empirical distribution function

 The empirical distribution function is an estimate of the cumulative distribution function that generated the points in the sample.
 It converges with probability 1 to that underlying distribution, according to the Glivenko–Cantelli theorem.
 A number of results exist to quantify the rate of convergence of the empirical distribution function to the underlying cumulative distribution function.
+A simple empirical estimate is the frequency distribution.